-The figures below show the number of children (defined by UNAIDS as under-15s) directly affected by HIV and AIDS:
+The figures below show the number of children (defined by UNAIDS as under-15 years of age) directly affected by HIV and AIDS:

 Mother-to-child transmission (MTCT)

 The lower the age of first sex, the higher the lifetime risk of HIV infection.
-This is because early sexual debut is often associated with older lifetime partners, higher rates of coerced sex and lower rates of condom usage.
-23
+This is because early sexual debut is often associated with older partners, higher rates of coerced sex and lower levels of condom use.
+7

 HIV prevention for children